Cycling in Copenhagen: History

 Bicycles became common in Copenhagen at the beginning of the twentieth century.
 The city's first bicycle path was established on Esplanaden in 1892, another early example are the paths established around The Lakes in 1910, when the existing bridle paths were converted into isolated cycleways to accommodate the heavy growth in cycling at the time.
 In 1890 there were 2,500 bicycles in the city, just 17 years later that figure had increased to 80,000.
 In the 1920s and 1930s the popularity increased even further.
 As a spectator sport, six-day racing became popular in the 1930s.
 The first race was held in 1934 in the original Forum Copenhagen and its popularity peaked in the 1960s.
 During World War II, petrol was strictly rationed, making cycling the dominant form of transportation in Copenhagen.
 Also during the 1940s, the first recreational bicycle routes were developed through green spaces in the periphery of the municipality.

 Starting in the 1950s, Copenhagen experienced a decline in utility cycling due to increasing wealth and affordability of motor vehicles.
-While no bike paths were actually removed at the time, new road construction omitted bicycle infrastructure, and many bike lanes were curtailed at intersections to increase the throughput of cars by adding turn pockets and other car related infrastructure in its place.
+While no bike paths were actually removed at the time, new road construction omitted bicycle infrastructure, and many bike lanes were curtailed at intersections to increase the throughput of cars by adding turn lanes and other car related infrastructure in its place.
 At the same time car traffic increased dramatically on existing streets without bicycle infrastructure, decreasing the cyclists sense of safety on those streets.
 During the late 1960s and early 1970s the modal share of bicycles fell to an all-time low of 10%.

 With the energy crisis, which hit Denmark harder than most countries, and the growing environmental movement in the 1970s, cycling experienced a renaissance.
 The government was forced to introduce car-free Sundays to conserve oil reserves.
-Many city dwellers thought it was the best day of the week, and the Danish Cyclists Federation which had been on life support for years and were nearly in a coma, experienced a rapid and massive increase in membership during the 1970s and 1980s.
+Many city dwellers thought it was the best day of the week, and the Danish Cyclists Federation, which had been on life support for years, experienced a rapid and massive increase in membership during the 1970s and 1980s.
 Bolstered by the increasing membership and new enthusiastic younger grassroots, it organised massive demonstrations in Copenhagen and other major cities, demanding better infrastructure and safety for the city's cyclists.
-Another grassroots action cited for helping cycling infrastructure on the political agenda was operation "White Crosses" where white crosses were painted on the streets where a cyclist had been killed in traffic.
-These protests and actions came at the same time as a number of planning reforms were initiated nationally, which gave individual citizens the opportunity to have direct influence on new planning and zoning laws in their communities, and with that came a clear demand for segregated cycle paths.
+Another grassroots action cited for putting cycling infrastructure on the political agenda was operation "White Crosses" where white crosses were painted on the streets where a cyclist had been killed in traffic.
+These events came at the same time as a number of planning reforms were initiated nationally, which gave individual residents the opportunity to have direct influence on new planning and zoning laws in their communities, and with that came a clear demand for segregated cycle paths.